open-tale/open-tale.github.io/_docs/01-introduction.md

 When success is rewarded and failure has no trade-off, it feels dull and mechanical.

-## Why Open Tale?
+## 1.2.
+Why Open Tale?

+#### Free, open source and collaborative

 First of all, Open Tale is **completely** open source.
 The entire content of this website can be copied, modified and shared according to the [Apache License 2.0][apache].

+The fact that it's open source makes it easier for the community to build it together.
+Discussions and different points of view are enriching if we aim high, try different ideas and express how it felt.

+#### Grow stronger, **feel** stronger

 Now about the system itself... the way that characters evolve is inspired by [Ragnarok Online][ragnarok], with skills and attributes that increase their potential.
 When a character grows stronger, the player **feels stronger**, being able to roll bigger dice, and sometimes more dice!
 The very act of rolling dice itself is fun, because the player can have many options instead of simply "rolling a dX".
 This aspect will be covered in more details on chapter 3.

+#### A raceless and classless system

+You're free to build a character the way you want.
+Just plan out the attributes and the skills that will compose your character.
+The more Open Tale matures, the more possibilities will be available.

 That being said, [let's get started!](02-characters)